coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 # Enrichable SPI Analyzer for Saleae Logic

 The built-in SPI Analyzer for the Saleae Logic provides you with only a few basic options for how to display the transferred bytes -- as ascii text, or in one of several numeric formats.
-What if you're working with an SPI device that encodes more than just integer or text data into those bytes, or, even more likely, stores multiple values in each byte that will require you to either do the math in your head or export the data for post-processing?
+What if you're working with an SPI device that encodes more than just integer or text data into those bytes, or even more likely, stores multiple values in each byte that will require you to either do the math in your head or export the data for post-processing?
-Isn't that really the sort of thing computers are great at doing, though?
+That's the sort of thing computers are great at doing; why not just let your computer do that?

-This "Enrichable" SPI analyzer allows you to define a simple external script to execute that can provide its own values to display for each SPI frame;
+This "Enrichable" SPI analyzer allows you to define a simple external script that can provide its own values to display for each SPI frame;
 you won't have to do the math in your head anymore!

-## Installation
+## Compiling

 ### MacOS